adl/hoaf/README.md

 Input alphabets of all considered automata types consist of letters that are subsets of atomic propositions (AP).
 To make the automata description more concise, we label states or transitions of automata with Boolean formulas over AP representing choices between multiple letters.
 A Boolean formula represents the set of letters satisfying the formula: a letter satisfies a formula if the valuation assigning True to all atomic propositions in the letter and False to all other atomic propositions is a model of the formula.
 We use B(AP) do denote the set of Boolean formulas over AP.

 The format considers acceptance conditions built on a finite set {S₀,S₁,…,Sₖ} of acceptance sets.
 Each acceptance set Sᵢ is a subset of automata states and transitions.
 Loosely speaking, an acceptance condition says which acceptance sets should be visited infinitely often and which only finitely often by a run to be accepting.
 More precisely, an acceptance condition is a positive Boolean formula over atoms of the form F(Sᵢ), F(¬Sᵢ), I(Sᵢ), or I(¬Sᵢ).
-The atom F(Sᵢ) indicates that all states and transitions in Sᵢ should occur finitely often in the run, while I(Sᵢ) denotes that some state or transition of Sᵢ should be visited infinitely often.
+The atom F(Sᵢ) indicates that all states and transitions in Sᵢ should occur at most finitely often in the run, while I(Sᵢ) denotes that some state or transition of Sᵢ should be visited infinitely often.
 A state in an acceptance set is formally seen as an abbreviation for inclusion of all transitions leaving the state.
-The negation symbol ¬ represents the complement of the set with respect all transitions.
+The negation symbol ¬ represents the complement of the set with respect to all transitions.
 Many examples of classical acceptance conditions (Büchi, Rabin, Streett, parity) will be given later.

 The format has a common approach to atomic propositions, states, and acceptance sets: the number of propositions/states/sets, say n, is first declared and all propositions/states/sets are then referenced as 0,1,…,n-1.